OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/Lab.md

 Install-Package Microsoft.AspNet.SignalR
    ```

- The commands install AspNet.SignalR which notifies the client to refresh its view, and the Microsoft Graph .NET Client Library (SDK) for communicating with the Microsoft Graph.
+ These commands install AspNet.SignalR which notifies the client to refresh its view, and the Microsoft Graph .NET Client Library (SDK) for communicating with the Microsoft Graph.
 This app uses the SDK to get Outlook messages.

-### Configure the app to use a different token cache.
+### Configure the app to use a HttpRuntime token cache

   This application uses SignalR, which doesn't support ASP.NET session state.
 So you'll reconfigure the template's AuthHelper to use an **HttpRuntime** cache instead of the **SessionTokenCache** that's provided in the starter template.